kevintrinh388/Seed_Based_Graph_De-Anonymization_Project/README.md

 # Seed_Based_Graph_De-Anonymization_Project

-This was my attempt at solving the following problem listed below.
+This was my group's attempt at solving the following problem listed below.
 (This was a class project from CSC4223/6223 PRIVACY)

 ##